 A platelet count can be performed on a small sample of blood.

 No special preparation is required for the platelet count, and it is often ordered with other tests.
-Some of these tests may require fasting (abstaining from eating or drinking for eight to 12 hours) or another type of preparation.
+Some of these tests may require fasting or another type of preparation.
 It’s important to ask if any special preparation is required before having blood drawn.